This sticky, sickly sweet creation will be sure to keep your family or friends happy around a roaring fire at the end of a day’s wheeling.

 This dish can be prepared in a camp oven over a light bed of coals top and bottom or a deep frypan over coals.
 In our case we used a frypan and the hot plate readily available at our campsite at Ben Boyd National Park.
 Just be aware that it may take longer for the pan to heat up, but once it’s at temperature the process is relatively easy and fast.

-Core and slice the two Granny smith apples, thin enough so that they can cook and soften in the toffee sauce.
-Take a medium camp oven or a deep frypan, add the apple, cinnamon, sugar and half the water to the pan and slowly simmer for 15 minutes or until the apple softens and the mix starts to thicken.
+Core and slice the two Granny Smith apples, thin enough so that they can cook and soften in the toffee sauce.
+Take a medium camp oven or a deep frypan, add the apple, cinnamon, sugar, vanilla bean paste, and alcohol of choice and half the water to the pan and slowly simmer for 15 minutes or until the apple softens and the mix starts to thicken.

 Serve with a dollop of fresh cream.